What Is Decentralized Finance (DeFi)?

 While the DeFi world can offer appealing APYs, it is not without risks.
 Even though they are decentralized, you are essentially consuming financial services, and some of the risks are familiar:

-Counterparty Risk
+Counterparty risk

 If you take part in crypto loans or any other kind of lending, you’re at risk of the counterparty not repaying their debt.

-Regulatory Risk
+Regulatory risk

 The legality of certain services and projects can be difficult to ascertain.
 If you are invested in a smart contract that is subsequently shut down due to regulatory problems, then your funds can be at risk.
+Recent actions and guidelines from global regulators are influencing the development and adoption of DeFi.

-Token Risk
+Token risk

 The assets you hold have different risk levels affected by their liquidity, trustworthiness, token smart contract security, and associated project and team.
-As the DeFi pace has many low market-cap tokens, token risk can be particularly high.
+As the DeFi space has many low market-cap tokens, token risk can be particularly high.

-Software Risk
+Software risk

 Code vulnerabilities can undermine the security of smart contracts you’re invested in.
 Your wallet could also be compromised due to connecting to DeFi DApps and giving them certain permissions.
+Security practices, such as multi-signature wallets and insurance funds, are emerging to address these risks.

-Impermanent Loss
+Impermanent loss

 If you’re staking in liquidity pools, divergences away from the price ratio you entered at will cause you to lose some tokens deposited in the pool if you withdraw.